Review of the Album Till Death Unites Us by Finnish Melodic Death Metal Band Norther

 After this impressive show of heaviness and speed comes another good song called Alone in the End.
 The song is basically about the fact that we are alive in this present moment and that we have to face our fears.
 We have to try and fight to get to a better world but in the end we will be alone after we die.
 Fate is a cruel thing as humans have to unfortunately experience the end of life.

-My Favorite Song On This Album and Why
+My Favorite Song On the Album Death Unites Us and Why

 My favorite song is the two minute long fast, heavy song called F*** You which is an extremely fast song about someone that thinks that by spreading rumors and false information about other people that he can elevate himself to a higher level.
 In reality, he is making himself become a toxic person to be rejected by others.
 I guess they took a page out of Pantera’s book while trying to construct one of the heaviest and fastest songs in the history of death metal.
 This song is just pure speed but it is a very exciting kind of fast song which will leave you wanting to come back for more.
 In life, try not to take any nonsense from anyone and don’t lower your values to please other people.